Endangered Wildlife Trust

 - Administrative skills and good organisation skills

 - Ability to work as a team member and independently

 - Knowledge of a second South African language would be beneficial

 - Valid SA driver’s license, and suitable driving experience

 - Must be in possession of own vehicle (preferable)

 - Fluency in at least English and Afrikaans

 - Ability to work both independently and as part of team

 - Strong people skills and an approachable manner

-To apply submit your CV and a detailed letter of motivation to Emma Chisare, the Human Resource Assistant, email@example.com or Private Bag X11, Modderfontein, 1645 or fax to +27 086 636 5823
+To apply, submit a CV and a detailed motivation letter as to how and why you are the best candidate for this position to Alison Janicke, the Human Resource Manager email@example.com or Private Bag X11, Modderfontein, 1645 or fax to +27 086 636 5823.

 The Endangered Wildlife Trust is an equal opportunity employer.